Income register of Béla III of Hungary: Historiography

+Historian László Szalay was the first scholar, who utilized the income register in his six-part monograph Magyarország története (1852); he was the first to determine that the note was probably written on the occasion of the engagement of Béla and Margaret of France in 1886.
+Accordingly, since he was unaware of the codex's connection to England, Szalay considered that Béla sent his list of revenues to his prospective brother-in-law Philip II of France.
+This theory was later adopted by Henrik Marczali.
+Publishing its facsimile edition, Remig Békefi corrected numerous errors in the critical text and correctly determined the age of the codex containing the manuscript in the book published in memory of Béla (III.
+Béla magyar király emlékezete) in 1900.
+Béla Küffer determined the 16th-century origin of the codex, while Ferenc Baumgarten discovered its English provenance; the latter linked its origin to the papal court's interest in the disclosure of bishops' incomes.

-20th century historian Bálint Hóman described the income register as "an extremely valuable statistical report, from which we get a clear picture of the financial situation of the medieval Hungarian king, the royal, or rather the state income, and among them the minting income".
+20th-century historian Bálint Hóman – who was the first to link the document to Béla's intention to marry Matilda of Saxony – described the income register as "an extremely valuable statistical report, from which we get a clear picture of the financial situation of the medieval Hungarian king, the royal, or rather the state income, and among them the minting income".
 Marxist historians following the World War II – Erik Molnár, Emma Lederer and Lajos Elekes – refused this standpoint, considering that Hóman (also a far-right politician in the interwar period, who was later sentenced to life imprisonment) attributed so much importance to this source in support of the theory of "great power politics".
 Lajos Elekes thought falsely that "certain data of income shown in the list show a striking relationship with treasury revenues from the middle of the 15th century".
+Emma Lederer described the register as completely fabricated and could not be accepted as "an important source material typical of the era of Béla III".